daaangdennis/CSCE435_Project_2024/Report.md

 This should result in 4x7x10=280 Caliper files for your MPI experiments.

+<ins>Note:</ins> Due to issues with Grace, we did not do runs for 1024 processes, resulting in 4x7x9=252 Caliper files for our MPI experiments.

 ### 4b.
 Hints for performance analysis

 To automate running a set of experiments, parameterize your program.